Stonewalling In Relationships: Signs, Types & How To Fix It!

 While stonewalling might seem like a harmless or even necessary escape from a stressful situation, its effects can be far-reaching.

-Stonewalling is a deeply harmful communication pattern that can quietly erode the foundation of even the strongest relationships.
+Stonewalling is a harmful communication pattern that can quietly erode the foundation of even the strongest relationships.

 When one partner stonewalls, it creates a barrier that blocks emotional intimacy and trust, causing the relationship to suffer in several significant ways.